Bharadwaj-R/Control-LED-with-Voice-Commands/README.md

 - Select `Create Action`.
 - Finally, save your Applet.

 You'll need to create 2 applets, one for turning on and the other for turning off the LED.
 Give a few minutes for the Applet to configure and then open your mobile phone.
 Try saying the phrase to the Assistant and voila, your LED is now being controlled by voice commands.
-Similar steps can be followed for Amazon Alexa too. just replace the Google Assistant search with Alexa and then proceed with the next steps.
+Similar steps can be followed for Amazon Alexa too.
+Just replace the Google Assistant search with Alexa and then proceed with the next steps.
 <br/>

 ***Setting up Voice Control using Siri :***
-Setting up Siri in IFTTT is not direct as Siri is not available as a direct service.
+Setting up Siri for voice commands is not as straight-forward as Google Assistant, since Siri is not available as a direct service in IFTTT.
 Hence, we use the `iOS Shortcuts` app in addition to IFTTT.
 Download the IFTTT iOS application from the App Store and then follow the below steps to create a new Shortcut.
 - Create an IFTTT Applet just as for Google Assistant, but for the trigger, select `Button Widget` instead of Google Assistant.
 - Use the same Blynk API URL and other settings and create an applet.
 - No head over to the shortcuts app and create a new shortcut.